dotnet/corefx/README.md

 * **Console**.
 This represents the standard input, output, and error streams for console applications.

+* **Regular Expressions**.
+System.Text.RegularExpressions is the library that drives our regular expression engine.
+The types in this namespace provide useful functionality for running common operations using regular expressions.

 More is coming soon.
 Stay tuned!

 [blog post]: http://blogs.msdn.com/b/dotnet/archive/2014/11/12/net-core-is-open-source.aspx